-The study presents a comprehensive review of various AIbased methods used in the detection and classification of transmission line faults.
+The study presents a comprehensive review of various AI-based methods used in the detection and classification of transmission line faults.
 In this way, the effectiveness of traditional and modern methods is comparatively evaluated.
-A comparative analysis of machine learning techniques such as support vector machines, logistic regression and decision trees has been carried out in the study.
+A comparative analysis of machine learning techniques such as support vectors was conducted in the study.
 This analysis provides a better understanding of the methods in the literature by comparing the success of these techniques in detecting and classifying transmission line faults.